The Mods (film)

-The Mods is a 2014 Italian short 3D CG animated children's film created by Antonio Padovan and Alessandro Portincasa, about a snake and a dinosaur trying to build a model of a T-Rex.
+The Mods is a 2014 Italian animated children's short film created by Antonio Padovan and Alessandro Portincasa, about a snake and a dinosaur trying to build a model of a T-Rex.
 The film's characters are nonverbal and were intended to star in a series of stories.
 The Mods won an award at the Giffoni Film Festival in 2015.

 Plot

 Soya the snake is building a "3D puzzle" or model of a T-Rex.
 The ground shakes as his clumsy friend Michelino, an actual miniature T-Rex, lumbers along and, seeing the blueprints, becomes interested in what Soya is doing and wants to help, to Soya's annoyance.
 Soya has already had to start over due to the ground shaking from Michelino's heavy steps but then Michelino accidentally knocks the model down a second time.

 Frustrated, Soya gives up and swallows the model's pieces rather than rebuild them.
 Lights similar to X-rays seem to flash as Michelino jumps up and down, such that the jumbled pieces becomes visible inside Soya, changing their configuration with each bound by Michelino.
 Eventually, they are reassembled as they are supposed to be in Soya's body, which now looks like a T-Rex.